Carlos Manzo: Protests

 A second march in Morelia was organized by students on 3 November, during which a law student was injured in the eye by a rubber bullet.
 Additional demonstrations took place in the Michoacán municipalities of Pátzcuaro, Zitácuaro and Apatzingán, with additional complaints condemning the killing of Bernardo Bravo two weeks earlier.
 In Apatzingán, the state's fourth largest city, protesters forced their way into the municipal palace and set furniture on fire.
 Grecia Quiroz urged people to avoid violent demonstrations, saying it was not what her husband would have wanted.

 A march demanding security and justice – attended, according to the local authorities, by between 70,000 and 80,000 people – was held in Uruapan on 7 November.
 It was headed by Manzo's grandmother.
 She said that although she feared for his life, he had told her, "I have to save Uruapan.
 I love it because it's my home.
 I adore its people".
 During the demonstration, participants called for the suspension of government and business activities.

 Social media users organized a nationwide protest for 15 November, with marches held in over 50 cities, including Mexico City.
 Over 120 people, including 100 police officers, were injured at the Mexico City rally, and 47 people were arrested in Guadalajara.
+Protestors cited government corruption, the failure to curb cartel violence, and Sheinbaum's socialist political background as their reasons for mobilizing.
+A common chant at these protests was, "Carlos did not die, the government killed him," underscoring their belief that government corruption is intertwined with cartel influence and the wave of political assassinations occurring under the administration.